The quantum mechanics of experiments: The stochastic time-evolution of states of invidual systems

 \section{The stochastic time-evolution of states of \textit{invidual} systems}

-In this section we substantiate the claim that whenever the time-evolution of ensemble states is \textbf{dissipative}, with pure states evolving into mixtures, then the evolution of states of individual systems is \textbf{stochastic}.
+In this section, we set $\hbar=1$.
+Our aim is to substantiate the claim that whenever the time-evolution of ensemble states is \textbf{dissipative}, with pure states evolving into mixtures, then the evolution of states of individual systems is \textbf{stochastic}.
 To begin with, we describe some further ingredients of the $ETH$-Approach to QM that will turn out to be essential.

-\underline{Ontology}: In the Schr\"odinger picture of non-relativistic QM, as described in Sect.~\ref{dissipation}, states occupied by an \textbf{individual} isolated system $S$ at an arbitrary time $t$ are assumed to be given by density matrices proportional to finite-dimensional orthogonal projections, $\Pi_t$, in the algebra $\mathcal{E}_0$, i.e.,
+\textit{\underline{Ontology}:} In the Schr\"odinger picture of non-relativistic QM, as described in Sect.~\ref{dissipation}, states occupied by an \textbf{individual} isolated system $S$ at an arbitrary time $t$ are assumed to be given by density matrices proportional to finite-dimensional orthogonal projections, $\Pi_t$, in the algebra $\mathcal{E}_0$, i.e.,

 (In the Heisenberg picture, the state corresponding to $\Pi_t$ would be a projection in the algebra $\mathcal{E}_{\geq t}$.)
 Generically, the projection $\Pi_t$ has rank 1, i.e., it defines a \textit{pure} state.
-The assumption in Eq.~\eqref{individual system} is analogous to the one made in the theory of diffusion of a gas of non-interacting particles alluded to at the end of Subsect.~2.1: The state at an arbitrary time $t$ of an \textit{individual} particle in the gas is given by its position $\xi(t)\in \mathbb{E}^{3}$, corresponding to a density $\rho_t(x)=\delta_{\xi(t)}(x),\, x\in \mathbb{E}^{3}$, which is a \textit{pure} state.
+The assumption in Eq.~\eqref{individual system} is analogous to the one made in the theory of diffusion of a gas of non-interacting particles alluded to at the end of Subsect.~2.1: The state at an arbitrary time $t$ of an \textit{individual} particle in the gas is given by its position $\xi(t)\in \mathbb{E}^{3}$, corresponding to a density $\rho_t(x)=\delta_{\xi(t)}(x),\, x\in \mathbb{E}^{3}$, which is a \textit{pure} state; (see \cite{FGP} for details on the example of diffusion of particles on a simple (hyper-)cubic lattice and the associated theory of simple random walk.)

 Let $\Omega$ be a density matrix on $\mathcal{H}_0$ representing a state $\omega$ of $S$ at some fixed positive time.
 The spectral theorem says that

 with

 where the operators $\big\{\Pi^{\delta}\,\big|\, \delta=0, 1,2,\dots\big\}$ are the spectral projections of $\Omega$.
 They generate a partition of unity by mutually disjoint orthogonal projections and can therefore be interpreted as representing a \textit{potential event.} We note that